venicmat/belkirk-jekyll-demo/video.md

 show_staff: false

 ---
-The page exists but has no content and can't appear in the browser
+The page exists but has no content and can't appear in the browser.

+And has no template.